 - contravene the Data Protection Act 2018 or the General Data Protection Regulation (GDPR)

 - disrupt the effective conduct of public affairs

 - harm the economy or commercial interests

 - harm the environment

 - interfere with law enforcement and investigations

 If we decide to withhold information, we will tell you why and explain your rights of appeal.

 Before contacting us, please check our disclosure log.
 Someone may have already made the same request.

-Make your request in writing to:
+Alternatively, you can continue to make your request in writing to: